 'New football journey': Tom Brady signs with Buccaneers

+TAMPA, Fla.
+(AP) — A new look for the NFL: Tom Brady in Tampa Bay pewter and red rather than Patriots red, white and blue.

-Six-time Super Bowl champion Tom Brady has signed a two-year contract with the Tampa Bay Buccaneers, saying he is emarking on a “new football journey.”
+The six-time Super Bowl champion quarterback signed a two-year contract in free agency on Friday, embarking on a “new football journey” with the Buccaneers.
+The deal guarantees $50 million and includes a $10 million signing bonus and $15 million salary for 2020.

-The 42-year-old quarterback who spent the first 20 years of his career with the New England Patriots announced his decision Friday in an Instagram post and thanked the Bucs for the opportunity.
+The 42-year-old quarterback who spent the first 20 years of his career with the Patriots announced his decision in an Instagram post, adding he's thankful for the opportunity.

 “Excited, humble and hungry ...
 If there is one thing I have learned about football, it’s that nobody cares what you did last year or the year before that,” Brady wrote.